MBBS Graduate Medicine

 - the content of your UCAS application

-- your performance in all three sections of the BMAT
+- your performance in all three sections of BMAT

-BMAT cut-off scores are calculated each year as a result of ranked candidate BMAT scores versus number of expected interview sessions.
+BMAT cut-off scores are calculated each year, as a result of ranked candidate BMAT scores versus number of expected interview sessions.
 As a result, the absolute BMAT cut-off changes each year.
-For 2016 entry, the minimum scores required were:
+However, the BMAT cut-off scores from previous admissions cycles may be used as a guide.

 - a score of 4.5 in section 1